TsKyrk/pyexewrap/README.md

 # Double-click usage on a script (the main purpose of this tool)
 ## Enhancing with a shebang + py.exe
 As a Windows user you should have py.exe on your machine.
 Hence your Python scripts can be enhanced using a shebang on the first line of code: `#!/usr/bin/env/ python -m pyexewrap`.
 Then, once double-clicked, your scripts will behave as mentionned above.
-Try double-clicking on the example scripts provided in the folder "example_scripts" for a better understanding of the added value of enhancing the scripts.
+Try double-clicking on the example scripts provided in the folder "examples" for a better understanding of the added value of enhancing the scripts.
 The behaviour of enhanced scripts should remain unchanged if called by other scripts (since only py.exe would read the shebang line of the first clicked script).

 **Note #1:** Make sure that your .py file extensions are correctly associated with the Windows Python Launcher (C:\Windows\py.exe): The icon of the application is the Python logo with a rocket on its left.
 This is the by default configuration of a normal Python installation.